indimail/indimail-virtualdomains/.github/README-indimail.md

 # /usr/bin/qmailctl cdb
 ```

-Alternatively (and particularly if you're not using the -x option to tcpserver) you can enable greylisting for all SMTP connections by setting GREYIP in the environment in which qmail-smtpd is started - for example your variables directory for qmail-smtpd can contain a file with the name GREYIP
+Alternatively (and particularly if you're not using the -x option to tcpserver) you can enable greylisting for all SMTP connections by setting GREYIP in the environment in which <b>qmail-smtpd</b> is started - for example your variables directory for <b>qmail-smtpd</b> can contain a file with the name GREYIP

 ```
 $ sudo /bin/bash